 a prothallium (pro = before, in front of; thall = a young shoot,

-twig) which produce antheridia and sperm or archegonia and eggs.
+twig) which produces either antheridia and sperm or archegonia and eggs.

+The eggs produce a chemical to attract the sperm.
 Sperm swim to and fertilize the eggs.
-Typically one zygote per female

-gametophyte will develop into a new sporophyte fern.
-The new 2n
+into a new sporophyte fern.
+The zygote remains within the archegonium, and

 sporophyte forms within the archegonium until it sends up its first leaf and